IBM/model-mgmt-on-watson-studio-local/README.md

 Using either method, repeat this process to run the `model_scoring` script, and then the  `extract_and_score` script.

 > NOTE: The `extract_and_score` script will fail when it attempts to check the status of the `model_scoring` script.
-Remember, it envokes the other scripts by calling their endpoints which are deployed in Watson Machine Learning.
+Remember, it invokes the other scripts by calling their endpoints which are deployed in Watson Machine Learning.
 The problem is that those deployed scripts do not have the updated endpoint information yet, and won't until we push our changes back up to the Watson Machine Learning release model (which we will do next).

 Once you have verified the scripts, commit and push the changes to the Watson Studio Master Repository, as described above in [Step #5](#5-commit-changes-to-watson-studio-local-master-repository).
 Make sure you bump the version number.